Prajwal-Nagaraj/Resume_Optimisation_Agent/README.md

    - Click on "Upload Resume" or drag and drop your PDF/DOC file
    - Wait for the AI to parse and analyze your resume

+3. **Find Jobs to Tailor For**
-3. **Search for Jobs**
+   - **Option A: Search for Jobs**
      - Use the job search feature to find relevant positions
      - Filter by location, company, experience level, etc.
      - Browse through job cards with detailed information

-4. **Select Jobs for Tailoring**
      - Select multiple jobs you want to apply for

+   - **Option B: Paste Job Descriptions**
+     - Paste job descriptions directly from any source
+     - Add company names (optional) for better organization
+     - Add multiple job descriptions at once
+     - Remove or edit descriptions as needed

+4. **Combine and Tailor**
+   - Mix and match jobs from search results and pasted descriptions
    - Review job details and requirements
-   - Proceed to tailoring process
+   - Proceed to tailoring process with combined selection

 5. **Monitor Progress**
    - Watch real-time progress as AI tailors your resume